danzhechen/LedgerFlow/docs/PRD.md

 **Vision Alignment**

-This product transforms Veritas's quarterly accounting process from a 5-10 hour manual task (dependent on a single expert) into a streamlined, accessible workflow that anyone can operate and maintain.
+This product transforms quarterly accounting processes from a 5-10 hour manual task (dependent on a single expert) into a streamlined, accessible workflow that anyone can operate and maintain.
 The vision is to eliminate knowledge silos, reduce processing time by 80-90%, and ensure continuity of critical accounting operations through automation and clear documentation.

 The system automates the complete workflow: processing 691+ journal entries, applying 194 mapping rules with conditional logic automatically, transforming journal → ledger with hierarchical structure, and generating quarterly aggregations—all while ensuring 100% accuracy through comprehensive validation and human oversight.